boostercloud/booster/docs/chapters/04_features.md

 ### Schema migrations

-Booster handle classes annotated with `@Migrates` as **Schema migrations**.
+Booster handles classes annotated with `@Migrates` as **Schema migrations**.
 The migration process will update an existing object from one version to the next one.

 For example, to migrate a `Product` entity from version 1 to version 2 we need the following migration class: